TheNewTimeGamer/dev-case/Readme.md

 Whenever your site has a nav-bar it needs a home page.
 It contains [lights-out](https://github.com/TheNewTimeGamer/lights-out), a game I created.

+Other than that, use the nav-bar to navigate to the desired assignment.

 ## Case one
 Case one is a simple page simulating the requirements of the first assignment.